JuliaArrays/ArrayInterface.jl/README.md

 while `fill(zero(eltype(u)),length(u),length(u))` doesn't match the array type, i.e. you'll get a CPU array from a GPU array.
 The generic fallback is `u .* u' .* false` which works on a surprising number of types, but can be broken with weird (recursive) broadcast overloads.
+For higher order tensors, this returns the matrix linear operator type which acts on the `vec` of the array.

 ## List of things to add